khalid-hussain/shaheen/chap8.md

 of dust and within no time wiped out the force that was blocking Al-Zaghairi's path on the other side of the bridge.

-When Al-Zaghairi's infantry and cavalry reached a secure location to the other side of the bridge, he learned that his rescuers had come from Granada.
+When Al-Zaghairi's infantry and cavalry reached a secure location on the other side of the bridge, he learned that his rescuers had come from Granada.
 When he requested to meet the General of the troops, a masked horseman came forward with his horse and said in a commanding voice, "This is no time to talk.